kingluddite/web-dev-notes/frontend/js/jquery/03-form-validation.md

 $confirmPassword.focus( confirmPassword ).keyup( confirmPassword );
 ```

-## What do we do if we want to programmatically disable the submit button until the form validates?
+## What do we do if we want to programatically disable the submit button until the form validates?

 * add `id` of `login-submit` to submit button in html to make it easier to select